zhouyl/flowblade/docs/components/data-display/list-group.md

-# List Group
+# List Group Components

-Interactive list component for displaying a series of items, buttons or links inside a single container.
+Interactive list component family for displaying a series of items, buttons or links inside a single container.
 ListGroup provides a flexible way to display lists with support for various item types.
 Perfect for navigation lists, menu items, and interactive lists.

-## Components
+## Overview

+The List Group component system consists of:
-- `<x-list-group>` - Container component
+- **ListGroup** - Container component
-- `<x-list-group-item>` - Individual list item
+- **ListGroupItem** - Individual list item component

 ## Basic Usage